Prescription Medications and DUI: When Legal Drugs Lead to Criminal Charges

 What Is A Strict Liability Crime?

 A strict liability crime is one that is classified as a criminal activity regardless of what someone’s intentions were.
 Even if you did not have criminal intentions, you can still be charged with a crime.
-You need to hire the best criminal defense attorney in Philadelphia if you have been accused of a strict liability crime.
+You need to hire a capable criminal defense attorney if you have been accused of a strict liability crime.

 What Are Examples of A Strict Liability Crime?